What is Mastering in Music?

 For example, while mixing your song, you do some processing of the kick drum, snare drum, vocals, and other tracks.
 After finishing your mix, or while doing the mixing, you attach some mastering plugins to the master fader because you know you'd like those effects applied to your entire song overall.

 You can use audio plugins within your DAW, hire a mastering engineer, or use an online audio mastering service like Auxeus Instant Mastering.
 For example, many musicians do what's called a "Mix Master" entirely on their own, mixing and mastering their songs from start to finish.
-If you want to hear the difference mastering can make, and instantly master your track online.
+If you want to hear the difference mastering can make, with Auxeus and instantly master your track online.

 You're unique because your ears have adapted specifically to all of the artists and songs you love and have listened to over the years.
 Your mixes and masters are unique to you too!
 Even if two of the best mastering engineers on the planet mastered your song, each result would likely be different.
 Both could be professionally done, but you’d likely gravitate toward one.